 “I think that’s the best gift a teacher can give—not imparting knowledge per se, but just saying “I see something in you.
 Maybe even more than what you see.
 I see it, and I love what I see in you.” – Brian H. Peterson Title: I Give My Eyes… Author: Brian H. Peterson Genre: Nonfiction … Continue reading Book review – I Give My Eyes… (Spoiler Free)

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes always are…
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

-Every writer - even I - ends up searching the Internet for some kind of inspiration at some point.
+Every writer ends up searching the Internet for some kind of inspiration at some point.
 We end up at places like Pinterest, scrolling through quote after quote.
-After a while, those quotes become quite inspiring.
-Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." … Continue reading Inspiring quotes
+After a while, those quotes help.
+Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." - Richard Bach "If you don't … Continue reading Inspiring quotes

-Many writers love the word “said”.
-They use it for every piece of dialogue they can.
-However, “said” can be overused.
+Many writers love the word “said.”
+They use it for every dialogue tag they can.
+But writers can overuse “said.”
 Reading “said” gives the reader nothing about the story.
-But there are other words that expand the story, letting the reader know more about the characters and plot.
-These other dialogue tags include: Announced … Continue reading Battles with the word “said”
+But there are other words that expand it, letting the reader know more about the characters and plot.
+These other dialogue tags include: Announced Boasted Commented … Continue reading Battles with the word “said”

 Sometimes there's only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn't going anywhere.
+After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
-It's always … Continue reading Ideas for the worst?
+It's always positive. … Continue reading Ideas for the worst?

 The first time I realized something is wrong with me– No. Hold up.
-Is that wrong of me to say that?
-When you break me into pieces for something I created can I– No. I’ll start over.
+Is it wrong of me to say that?
+When you break me into pieces for something I created, can I– No. I’ll start over.
 Reset.
 Words on pages have always been my passion.
 No matter if I write it or not, it’s … Continue reading Your rejection